johnpapa/react-book-repo/forms-ii-validation.md

   return valid ? '' : errMessage;
 };
 ```
 Our function above simply tests wether our input value matches a RegEx pattern and if so its valid, if not then we return the error message.

+#### Managing the state
 So who is calling this function?
 Well the handleChange() method is, like so:

 ```
 handleChange = (ev) => {